andersm9/Meraki_OpenCV_RTSP/README.md

 # Overview

-This document provides a step by step guide to integrating the RTSP output from a Meraki MV camera, with a pretrained OpenCV 3.3 dnn module, running SSD Detection
+This document provides a step by step guide to integrating the RTSP output from a Meraki MV camera, with a pretrained OpenCV 3.3 dnn module, running SSD Detection on the COCO dataset.

 The script shall: